department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   -	**Not this:** Va.gov has benefits information for Veterans.

-VA health care facility: Don't hyphenate "health care" in this phrase. ***[@Danielle - there was no guidance here but assume this is what we mean - to not hyphenate when used as part of facility? / jl]
+VA health care facility: Don't hyphenate "health care" in this phrase.

 VA medical center: Don't shorten to VA center.
 "Medical Center" should be capitalized only when it's part of an official medical center name (for example, Washington VA Medical Center).